Vedic Knowledge Reimagined: Dharmic Epistemology for a Reliable Path to Truth

 Graphic with an orange DONATE button and heart icons on a dark mandala background.
 Overlay text asks to support dharma-renaissance.org in reviving and sharing dharmic wisdom.
 Cultural Insights, Personal Reflections.

-The post lists limited senses, illusory perception, mistaken inference, and a cheating propensity (including bias, self-deception, and motivated reasoning).
-These constraints call for humility and cross-verification.
+The article names limited senses, illusory perception, mistaken inference, and a cheating propensity that includes bias, self-deception, and motivated reasoning.
+These defects call for humility and rigorous cross-verification rather than the rejection of knowledge.

-It is an integrated approach combining observation, disciplined reasoning, and trustworthy testimony from realized teachers and time-tested texts.
-Ethics, meditation, and dialogue act as quality controls to guard knowledge claims and promote practical wisdom.
+It describes a method of triangulation that combines careful observation, disciplined reasoning, and trustworthy testimony from realized teachers and time-tested texts.
+Ethical practice, meditation, and dialogue serve as quality controls for knowledge claims.